bloch-elkouby-lab/website/research/projects.md

   include feature.html
   image="images/ai_pic04.jpg"
   link=""
-  title="Development of a new approach to suicide risk assessment and management" flip=false align="left" style="bare" text=text
+  flip=false
+  align="left"
+  style="bare"
+  text=text
 %}

+## Enhancing suicide risk assessment among diverse adolescents using virtual human interactions
 <!--VHI-->
 {% capture text %}
 In recent years, there has been a worrying increase in child and adolescent suicide rates, particularly among individuals with marginalized ethno-racial and gender identities.
 Funded by the American Foundation for Suicide Prevention Young Investigator grant, this project evaluates the effectiveness of a novel AI-powered clinician training tool, the Virtual Human Interactions (VHI), to enhance clinical training in the assessment of imminent suicidal risk among diverse adolescent populations.